netket/netket/docs/docs/hilbert.md

 ```

 {ref}`netket.hilbert.AbstractHilbert` makes very few assumptions on the structure of the resulting space and you will generally very rarely interact with it directly.

-There are then two more abstract Hilbert space types: {ref}`netket.hilbert.DiscreteHilbert`, representing Hilbert spaces where the local degrees of freedom are countable, and {ref}`netket.hilbert.ContinuousHilbert`, representing the Hilbert spaces with continuous bases, such as particles in a box.
+Derived from `AbstractHilbert` are two less generic, but still abstract, types: {ref}`netket.hilbert.DiscreteHilbert`, representing Hilbert spaces where the local degrees of freedom are countable, and {ref}`netket.hilbert.ContinuousHilbert`, representing the Hilbert spaces with continuous bases, such as particles in a box.

-Those two abstract types are very different: `ContinuousHilbert` spaces are still experimental and we don't support yet many ways to manipulate them, while `DiscreteHilbert` spaces are much more developed and offer many utilities and handy functionalities.
+So far, the majority of NetKet development has focused `DiscreteHilbert` spaces which therefore have a much more developed API, while `ContinuousHilbert` is still experimental and does not yet support many operations.

-The most important class of discrete Hilbert spaces are subclasses of {ref}`netket.hilbert.HomogeneousHilbert`, which is a space where the local degrees of freedom are identical among different sites.
-These subclasses are {ref}`netket.hilbert.Fock`, {ref}`netket.hilbert.Spin`, and {ref}`netket.hilbert.Qubit`.
+The most important class of discrete Hilbert spaces are subclasses of {ref}`netket.hilbert.HomogeneousHilbert`, which is a tensor product of a finite number of local Hilbert spaces of the same kind, each with the same number of local degrees of freedom.
+`HomogeneousHilbert` has the concrete subclasses {ref}`netket.hilbert.Fock`, {ref}`netket.hilbert.Spin`, and {ref}`netket.hilbert.Qubit`.

 {ref}`netket.hilbert.TensorHilbert` represents tensor products of different homogeneous hilbert spaces, therefore it is not homogeneous.
 You can use it to represent composite systems such as spin-boson setups.